autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 # Write, build, run, and analyze unit tests {#how-to-write-tests-and-measure-coverage-write-build-run-and-analyze-unit-tests}

-AutowareAuto uses the `ament_cmake` framework to write, build, and run tests.
+Autoware.Auto uses the `ament_cmake` framework to write, build, and run tests.
 The same framework is also used to analyze the test results.

 `ament_cmake` provides several convenience functions to make it easier to write